daaku/caddy-clientproxy/readme.md

 # clientproxy

-On the machine which hosts your origin server, you'll need to run [clientproxy](https://github.com/daaku/clientproxy).
-This process will maintain a connection to your Caddy instance, and accept and proxy requests to your origin server.
+On the machine which hosts your origin, you'll need to run [clientproxy](https://github.com/daaku/clientproxy).
+This process will maintain a connection to your Caddy instance, and accept and proxy requests to your origin.
 You'll need a configuration file:

 ```toml
 [[proxy]]